Using a CRM (customer relationship management) platform is pretty much standard practice—91% of businesses with more than 10 employees use one.

 3. Build an implementation timeline

 With the scope defined, your next step is building an implementation timeline.
-Choosing a single deadline date for project completion will be insufficient here.
+Choosing a single deadline date for project completion will be insufficient here, you will need project scheduling tools to break up the project into smaller time frames.

 Instead, break down your CRM implementation process into digestible chunks that make sense from practical and sequential perspectives.